Refer to Subchapters E, F, and G of the board's rules for detailed information on licensure requirements.

 - After completion of the graduate degree and before application, an applicant must take and pass the National Counselor Exam and the Texas Jurisprudence Exam.
 After receiving a temporary LPC license from the board, the applicant may begin the supervised post-graduate counseling experience (internship).
 3000 clock-hours with at least 1,500 being direct client contact of internship under the supervision of a board-approved supervisor is required.
 The 3000 clock-hours may not be completed in a time period of less than 18 month.

-- If reapplying for a temporary license, the applicant must submit any supervised experience gained during their previous temporary license.
+- If reapplying for a temporary license, the applicant must submit any supervised experience gained during their previous temporary license and retake the NCE before applying.